- Training & Events

 In addition to the transportation industry, tribology has played a vital role in the manufacturing sector, particularly in metal-forming operations.
-Understanding tribology in manufacturing is vitally important as it can be used to increase productivity while reducing costs.
+Understanding tribology in manufacturing is important as it can increase productivity while reducing costs.
 Two other sectors where tribology has significant importance is power generation and residential.

 The importance of tribology has only increased over time.
 In fact, Congressional Representatives Tim Ryan (D-Ohio), Dan Lipinski (D-Illinois) and Mike Doyle (D-Pennsylvania) introduced H.Res.306 on May 2, 2017, to magnify the importance of tribology.
 Still awaiting further action, H.Res.306 “recognizes the impact of tribology … on the United States economy and competitiveness in providing solutions to critical technical problems in various industries.”

-This legislation also “encourages federal agencies to develop and implement programs related to tribology” … “encourages the formation of public-private partnerships to advance fundamental research and accelerate the development of Tribology-related products” … and “encourages the National Academy of Engineering to conduct a survey on the status of tribology research in academia and government laboratories and to recommend a course of action to accelerate innovations in tribology” (Ryan “H.Res.306”).
+This legislation also “encourages federal agencies to develop and install programs related to tribology” … “encourages the formation of public-private partnerships to advance fundamental research and speed up the development of Tribology-related products” … and “encourages the National Academy of Engineering to conduct a survey on the status of tribology research in academia and government laboratories and to recommend a course of action to accelerate innovations in tribology” (Ryan “H.Res.306”).

 Lubrication and tribology go hand in hand.
 The use of lubricants dates back to images from ancient civilizations in China and Egypt showing the application of lubricants to reduce friction from dragging heavy stones used in building.